-Now, the target rate is 1.25 percent to 1.5 percent.
-Rising interest rates can have a big impact on consumers’ finances.
+The current target rate is 1.75 percent to 2 percent and should be higher by year’s end, an important consideration given that rising interest rates can have a big impact on consumers’ finances.

 The stock market tumbled during the recession.
 The Dow Jones Industrial Average was trading above 13,000 in December 2007 but dropped below 7,000 by March 2009.
 But it’s been rising since then and was at a record high of 26,616 on Jan.
 26, 2018.

 However, stocks swooned in early February and have spent most of the year struggling to get back to highs set earlier in the year.
 The S&P 500 only recently managed to edge past its high set earlier this year at the end of August, while the Dow still hasn’t reached the same level as February but did recently manage to edge back over 26,000 again just before the calendar turned over to September.